rsyslog/rsyslog/source/configuration/modules/imudp.rst

 This plugin maintains :doc:`statistics <../rsyslog_statistic_counter>` for each listener and for each worker thread.

-The listener statistic is named starting with "imudp", followed followed by the listener IP, a colon and port in parenthesis.
+The listener statistic is named starting with "imudp", followed by the listener IP, a colon and port in parenthesis.
 For example, the counter for a listener on port 514 (on all IPs) with no set name is called "imudp(\*:514)".